mengyu-yang/mengyu-yang.github.io/_pages/about.md

 Teaching
 ======
-After taking these courses myself during first year, I developed a strong interest in engineering design.
-It incorporates ideas and skills that can be applied to many fields.
-Also, understanding its fundamentals made me cognizant of how much it's incorporated into everyday things.
+Having taken these courses myself during first year, I developed a strong interest in engineering design.
+After understanding its fundamentals, I realized that it incorporates ideas and skills that can be applied to many fields.

 **ESC101: Praxis I | University of Toronto**
 Fall 2019, Peer Assistant TA